TheArturthur/CoppermindScraper/Cosmere/Alcatraz Smedry.md

 The next day, [[Leavenworth Smedry\|Leavenworth Smedry]] arrived at his house and introduced himself as Alcatraz’s grandfather.
 He tried to get Alcatraz to leave with him after seeing that the sands had been stolen, but Alcatraz didn’t go, thinking the man to be crazy.
 A librarian agent tried to kill Alcatraz with a gun, and Grandpa Smedry saved Alcatraz by crashing his car through the wall.
 Alcatraz joined his grandfather, who drove him to his base and explained about the Sands of Rashid to Alcatraz.
 Alcatraz learned more about talents and Oculatory lenses.
 At Grandpa Smedry’s base, he met [[Sing Sing Smedry\|Sing Sing Smedry]] and received a pair of Oculator’s Lenses.
 Alcatraz met other members of Grandpa Smedry’s team, including [[Bastille\|Bastille]].
 After receiving a few more Oculatory lenses, Alcatraz joined the others in an infiltration of the local library, where the Sands of Rashid were being held.

 ### First Library Infiltration
->“*My grandson will be leading this infiltraion.
+>“*My grandson will be leading this infiltration.
 Our target is the central downtown library.*”
 \-Grandpa Smedry to Sing and Quentin[7]